 Val D’Or Estate and Guest house – Hotel and Serviced self-catering units

 Of course, Val d’Or has stolen my heart from day one and this is always my first choice when choosing accommodation in Franschoek.
+Check rates and availability.

 - It is not only reasonably priced, but they are also very reliable where reservation and service is concerned.